 Rights and responsibilities of energy customers

-Some of the key rights and responsibilities are listed here.
-For a more comprehensive list, download a copy of the Australian Energy Regulator’s booklet Managing energy services at home.
+Householders and businesses buying electricity or gas from an authorised energy retailer have a number of legal rights and responsibilities.
+The main ones are listed here.
+For a comprehensive list, download the Australian Energy Regulator’s booklet Managing energy services at home.

 Energy customer rights